Olamstix/ATM-Machine/README.md

 # ATM-Machine
-A Virtual ATM machine built with HTML, CSS and JavaScript
+A Virtual ATM machine built with HTML, CSS and JavaScript, with localStorage as a means for storing user data.